apptainer/apptainer-userdocs/build_a_container.rst

 ============

-You can build into the same sandbox container multiple times (though the results may be unpredictable, and under most circumstances, it would be preferable to delete your container and start from scratch).
+You can build into the same sandbox container multiple times (though the results may be unpredictable, and under most circumstances, it is preferable to delete your container and start from scratch).

 By default, if you build into an existing sandbox container, the